-Graphics are processed rapidly by the brain; research has shown that graphics are processed 60,000 times more quickly than text.
+Graphics are processed rapidly by the brain; infact 90% of information transmitted to the brain is visual in nature.
+Research has shown that graphics are processed 60,000 times more quickly than text.
 Reading text is actually effort for the recipient, whereas graphics are relatively effort free.

 Marketing Messages are more likely to be remembered

 Neural research has revealed that images and visual data are much more likely to be remembered.
 Our brains are incredible at remembering visual content.
 The brain recognises and actively looks for patterns and enjoys images as an easy way to process information.
 So, help the brains of your direct mail recipients by giving them plenty of visual content to digest.
 It is likely that these images will live long in the mind after the text has already been forgotten.

 Do leave plenty of room for white space too!